YCNi/LIFT/README.md

 main.py executes the simulation, post-processing, and visualization.

 ### Sample case study
 The sample codes are based on a virtual 2X4 single-lane signalized road network, as shown in the picture below.
-Other detailed information, including the OD path composition and inflow demand, can be found in the research paper at the bottom of the this README.md.
+Other detailed information, including the OD path composition and inflow demand, can also be found in the research paper.
 ![2X4_network_grid](https://github.com/user-attachments/assets/94f15cb4-b696-4765-affd-9b88afa2b2be)

 ## Reference